-August brings us the last month of summer, but it is not the last month for colour.
-August is an ideal time to plant for late summer and autumn colour in your garden.
-It is also an ideal time to sow many plants including vegetables, salads and herbs for winter use.
+August brings us the last month of summer, but it's not the last month for colour.
+This month is an ideal time to plant for late summer and autumn colour in your garden.
+It's also an ideal time to sow many plants including vegetables, salads and herbs for winter use.
 You can even think ahead to (dare we say it?)
-Christmas… If you want new potatoes this Christmas, now is an ideal time to plant them.
-Here, Paraic shares all of his advice for what you should do in your garden in August.
+Christmas...
+If you want new potatoes this Christmas, now is an ideal time to plant them.
+Here, Paraic shares his advice for what you should do in your garden in August.

 - August is one of the best months to sow a new lawn or re-seed bare patches in your existing lawn.
 Green Velvet lawn seed is a perfect, hard-wearing lawn seed.
 It will give you a hard-wearing lawn that is easy to maintain, yet ideal for children and pets to play on.
 If you have any bare patches in your lawn you can also use Green Velvet to fill these in.

 Sow and Grow

 - Sow vegetables, herbs and flowering plants from seed.
 August is ideal for sowing a wide selection of edible and flowering plants from seed.
 Simply sow the seeds in a pot of compost and cover with cling film.
 Then just watch them grow and replant them once ready!

 - Plant blueberries now in large pots or directly out into your garden soil.
 Blueberry plants produce their fruit in August, you may even be lucky enough to purchase plants with some ripening blueberries attached.
 Blueberries love lime free soil so when planting mix some Growise compost and a handful of Ericaceous Plant Food into the soil.
 Finally, remember to water the soil well.